michaelcourcy/kasten-tekton/README.md

 Kasten-Tekton demonstrates how you can encapsulate Kasten Action and Policy in Tekton Task.

-With this approach you can orchestrate complex migration scenario with Tekton or include Kasten Action into your existing pipleline.
+By organising Kasten Tekton Task in pipeline you can orchestrate complex or repetitive migration scenario.

+You can also use Kasten Tekton Task inside your existing Tekton pipeline, for instance you want to backup your application before deploying a new version with a lot of potential impact on your data model.

 ## Disclaimer